-When this modern, farm-to-table-whatever opened in 2011, Manhattan Beach food was basically known for pancakes and a well-placed Sharkeez.
+When this cheffy, farm-to-table-esque restaurant opened in 2011, the Manhattan Beach food scene was basically known for pancakes and a well-placed Sharkeez.
 MB Post changed all that.
-And to this day, it remains one of the city's best.
-The vibe is upscale, but relaxed, and everything from the brussel sprouts to the skirt steak is worth ordering.
-But it’s the weekend brunch situation that really wins our heart.
-And the plates upon plates of cheddar bacon biscuits.
+And while it might not be as groundbreaking as it once was, it still sets the standard for Manhattan Beach dining.
+The vibe is upscale but relaxed, and everything from the brussels sprouts to the skirt steak is worth ordering.
+But it’s the weekend brunch situation that really wins our heart—set your sights on a plate of cheddar bacon biscuits.

-Located in an upscale outdoor mall straight out of a Williams Sonoma hot flash, Nick’s has all the ingredients to be yet another corporate lunch/brunch wasteland.
+Located in a fancy outdoor mall straight out of a Williams Sonoma catalog, Nick’s has all the ingredients to be yet another corporate lunch/brunch wasteland.
 But it’s not.
-And it’s because the crowd-pleasing American comfort food menu is actually delicious with great service and an even better patio.
-It’s not a complicated formula, but one that’s easier said than done.
-This all-day downtown restaurant figured it out.
+And it’s because the crowd-pleasing American comfort food menu—think seared ahi salad, cioppino, and fried chicken plats—is pretty delicious, with great service and an even better patio to boot.
+It’s not a complicated formula, but this all-day downtown restaurant has it figured it out.

 The thing about The Strand House is the food is fine.
 Some of it might even border on being quite good.
 But it doesn’t matter, because that’s not why you’re here.
 You’re here for that view.
-And residing in a giant three-story building with unobstructed ocean views, you’re not going to find a better one than at The Strand House.
-Sitting in that main dining room and watching the sunset with a margarita in one hand and hamachi crudo in the other is something we could do every day for the rest of our lives.
+And residing in a giant three-story building with unobstructed ocean views, you won’t find a better one than at The Strand House.
+Sitting in that main dining room and watching the sunset with a margarita and plate of hamachi crudo is something we could do every day for the rest of our lives.